[Solved] This Site Can’t be Reached in Google Chrome

 “netsh winsock reset”

-All in All, if these solutions do not work, then as a last resort, you can try Uninstalling and Re-installing the Google Chrome on your computer.
-Or, reset your Google Chrome Setting back to the default option using the “Reset all to default” that you will find the list of options once you type “chrome://flags/” in the address box of your Chrome (as discussed before).
-Or, But, one these solutions should solve the error problem, and you will be able to use your Chrome for visiting the website that was blocked.
-Hope you’ll will be able to solve “This site can’t be reached” issue now.
+All in All, if these solutions do not work, then as a last resort, you can try Uninstalling and Re-installing Google Chrome on your computer.
+Or, reset your Google Chrome Setting to the default option using the “Reset all to default” option.
+You will find the list of options once you type “chrome://flags/” in the address box of your Chrome (as discussed before).
+Or one of these solutions should solve the error problem, and you can use your Chrome to visit the blocked website.
+Hope you will be able to solve the “This Site Can’t Be Reached issue now.

 Previous articleSolve PvP.net Patcher Kernel has Stopped Working